Line 4 Sheppard: Completion and opening

 The Sheppard line was opened on November 22, 2002.
 It was the city's first new subway line since the opening of the Bloor–Danforth line in 1966.
-It remained the newest subway infrastructure in Toronto for 15 years until the opening of the Toronto–York Spadina Subway Extension in 2017.
-It is shorter than had been planned, running from Yonge Street (at the former Sheppard station, renamed Sheppard–Yonge when the Sheppard line opened) east to Don Mills Road rather than further west to Downsview station (renamed Sheppard West in May 2017) and southeast to Scarborough Centre station.
-Downsview had been built in 1996, ostensibly with the intention of being the western terminus of the Sheppard line prior to the latter's truncation.
+It remained the newest subway infrastructure in Toronto for 15 years until the opening of the Toronto–York Spadina subway extension in 2017.
+It is shorter than had been planned, running from Yonge Street (at the former Sheppard station, renamed Sheppard–Yonge when the Sheppard line opened) east to Don Mills Road rather than further west to Downsview station (renamed Sheppard West in May 2017 to prevent confusion with the adjacent Downsview Park station) and southeast to the former Scarborough Centre station.
+Downsview station had been built in 1996, ostensibly with the intention of being the western terminus of the Sheppard line before the line was truncated.